 We operate in a capital intensive industry.
 Our asset acquisitions are financed through a combination of our own equity, term loans, lease financing and revolving credit facilities from commercial banks.
-Providers of such borrowings generally require that the loans be secured by mortgages against the assets being acquired, and as of December 31, 2023, substantially all of our vessels and drilling rigs are pledged as security or are held as finance leases.
+Providers of such borrowings generally require that the loans be secured by mortgages against the assets being acquired, and as of December 31, 2024, substantially all of our vessels and drilling rigs are pledged as security or are held as finance leases.
 However, in common with many other companies, we also have unsecured borrowings as shown below.
 Providers of unsecured financing do so on the basis of our assets and liabilities, cash flows, operating results and other factors, all of which affect the terms on which such unsecured financing is available.
 In general, unsecured financing is more expensive than borrowings secured against collateral.

 Our liquidity requirements relate to servicing our debt, funding the equity portion of investments in vessels, funding working capital requirements and maintaining cash reserves against fluctuations in operating cash flows.
 Revenues from our time charters, bareboat charters and drilling contracts are received approximately 15 days in advance, monthly in advance, or monthly in arrears.
-Vessel management and operating fees are payable monthly in advance for vessels chartered to Golden Ocean Charterer, and as incurred for other time chartered vessels.

-Our funding and treasury activities are conducted within corporate policies to maximize investment returns while maintaining appropriate liquidity for both our short and long-term needs.
+Our funding and treasury activities are conducted within corporate policies designed to maximize investment returns while maintaining appropriate liquidity for both our short and long-term needs.
 This includes arranging borrowing facilities on a cost-effective basis.
-Cash and cash equivalents are held primarily in U.S. dollars, with minimal amounts held in Norwegian kroner and Pound Sterling.
+We primarily hold cash and cash equivalents in U.S. dollars, with minimal amounts held in Norwegian kroner, Pound Sterling, Euro and Singaporean dollars.

-Surplus funds may be deployed to acquire equity or debt interests in other companies, with the aim of generating competitive returns.
-Such investments may also utilize credit facilities arranged specifically to facilitate such investment.
+Surplus funds may be deployed to acquire equity or debt interests in other companies or to repurchase portions of our outstanding bonds, with the aim of generating competitive returns.
+These investments may also be supported by dedicated credit facilities arranged specifically for this purpose.